 UN General Assembly High-level Week: The Challenge of a Lifetime: Ensuring Universal Access to COVID-19 Health Technologies

-The high-level event, hosted by the president of Costa Rica and co-sponsored by the World Health Organization, UNAIDS, and CIC/the Pathfinders for Peaceful, Just and Inclusive Societies, will explore ways to ensure universal access to COVID-19 health technologies, including a vaccine.
+On September 25th, during the 75th anniversary of the United Nations, leaders from around the world came together to call for a fair and equitable approach to the development, production, and distribution of vaccines for COVID-19.
+This high-level event, hosted by the president of Costa Rica and co-sponsored by the World Health Organization, UNAIDS, and CIC/the Pathfinders for Peaceful, Just and Inclusive Societies, explored ways to ensure universal access to COVID-19 health technologies.

 The above short video shares highlights of the discussion.
 Speakers explained the vision and status of the COVID-19 Technology Access Pool (C-TAP), discussed ongoing research and development for COVID-19 tools, and issued a call to action for member states, intergovernmental and nongovernmental organizations, and other key stakeholders to support a People’s Vaccine.

 In her closing remarks, moderator Sarah Cliffe noted: